lpsinger/userguide/procedures/index.rst

 content </content>` and :doc:`Technical </tutorial/index>`).
 Alerts should contain all of the information that is useful for searching for a counterpart.

-**Within minutes after GW trigger time**, the first :doc:`preliminary notice
-</content>` will be sent fully autonomously (not necessary attached to
-localization).
-The trigger will be immediately visible under the LIGO/Virgo GW database :term:`GraceDb`.
-As soon as the localization area is available, a second preliminary notice is sent.
-The procedure is fully automatic and some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.

-**Within 4 hours after the GW trigger time**, the :doc:`Initial notices and circulars </content>` will be distributed with an update for the sky localization area and the source classification.
-They are vetted by human instrument scientists and analysts.
-In case of a binary coalescence including a neutron star or a burst trigger, the initial circular can labeled as **retracted** (data are unsuitable) or **confirmed**.
-Note that the initial circular is considered the first LIGO/Virgo publication of a GW candidate, appropriate to cite in publications.

-**Within a day**, black hole mergers will be fully vetted by experts and retraction or confirmation status will be reported.

-:doc:`Update notice and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, de-glitching, or computationally deeper parameter estimation).
-Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart.
-At which point they will stop until publication of the event.

-**Any time**, we can **promote** an extraordinary candidate that does not pass our public alert thresholds if it is compellingly associated with a multimessenger signal (e.g. GRB, core-collapse SN).
-In this case, :doc:`Initial notices and circulars </content>` will be distributed.

 .. plot::
     :alt: Timeline for sending gravitational-wave alerts